Tzowbiie/RL-ND_P3-Collaboration-Competition/README.md

 To get started, there are a few high-level architecture decisions we need to make.
 First, we need to determine which types of algorithms are most suitable for the Tennis environment.

 #### Policy-based vs Value-based Methods
-There are two key differences in the Tennis environment compared to the ['Navigation'](https://github.com/tommytracey/DeepRL-P1-Navigation) environment from two projects ago:
+Main differences to the last project ['Navigation'](https://github.com/Tzowbiie/RL-ND_P1_Navigation) are:
-1. **Multiple agents** &mdash; The Tennis environment has 2 different agents, whereas the Navigation project had only a single agent.
+1. **Multiple agents** &mdash; The Tennis environment has 2 different agents which are interacting with each other.
 2. **Continuous action space** &mdash; The action space is now _continuous_, which allows each agent to execute more complex and precise movements.
 Even though each tennis agent can only move forward, backward, or jump, there's an unlimited range of possible action values that control these movements.
 Whereas, the agent in the Navigation project was limited to four _discrete_ actions: left, right, forward, backward.

 Given the additional complexity of this environment, the **value-based method** we used for the Navigation project is not suitable &mdash; i.e., the Deep Q-Network (DQN) algorithm.
 Most importantly, we need an algorithm that allows the tennis agent to utilize its full range and power of movement.
 For this, we'll need to explore a different class of algorithms called **policy-based methods**.

-Here are some advantages of policy-based methods:
+There are some advantages of policy-based methods:
 - **Continuous action spaces** &mdash; Policy-based methods are well-suited for continuous action spaces.
 - **Stochastic policies** &mdash; Both value-based and policy-based methods can learn deterministic policies.
 However, policy-based methods can also learn true stochastic policies.
 - **Simplicity** &mdash; Policy-based methods directly learn the optimal policy, without having to maintain a separate value function estimate.
 With value-based methods, the agent uses its experience with the environment to maintain an estimate of the optimal action-value function, from which an optimal policy is derived.
 This intermediate step requires the storage of lots of additional data since you need to account for all possible action values.
 Even if you discretize the action space, the number of possible actions can get quite large.
 And, using DQN to determine the action that maximizes the action-value function within a continuous or high-dimensional space requires a complex optimization process at every timestep.